Marc Mitscher: Battle of Midway

-F4F Wildcats of VF-8 prepare to launch off USS Hornet.
+F4F Wildcats of VF-8 prepare to launch from USS Hornet.

 During the Battle of Midway, 4–7 June 1942, Hornet and Enterprise carried the air groups that made up the strike force of Task Force 16, while carried the aircraft of Task Force 17.
 Mitscher had command of the newest carrier in the battle and had the least experienced air group.
 As the battle unfolded, the Japanese carrier force was sighted early on June 4 at 234 degrees and about 140 mi from Task Force 16, sailing on a northwest heading.
 In plotting their attack there was strong disagreement among the air group commanders aboard Hornet as to the best intercept course.
 Lieutenant Commander Stanhope C. Ring, in overall command of Hornets air groups, chose a course of 263 degrees, nearly true west, as the most likely solution to bring them to the Japanese carrier group.
 He had not anticipated the Japanese turning east into the wind while they recovered their aircraft.
 Lieutenant Commander John C. Waldron, in command of the torpedo bombers of Torpedo Eight, strongly disagreed with Ring's flight plan.
 An aggressive aviator, he assured Mitscher he would get his group into combat and deliver their ordnance, no matter the cost.